 Key Aspects of the Due Diligence Process and the Importance of a Comprehensive Disclosure Letter.

-In any corporate transaction, the buyer will want to be sure that the seller, or the target company, has good title to its assets and has no outstanding claims that could affect the business’s operations.
-To give this comfort, the buyer will undertake due diligence.
+In any corporate transaction there has to be a good title to its assets and has no outstanding claims that could affect the business’s operations.
+To give this comfort, the buyer will undertake due diligence…

 A solicitor will help streamline the due diligence process, which can help in hitting a completion date.
 If acting for the sellers or the target, a solicitor will respond to the due diligence enquiries.
 Where acting for the buyer, a due diligence report will follow, which will flag up any areas of concern.
 A purchase price can be subject to the results of any due diligence.